 Chief Operating Officer and Chief Marketing Officer

-Julie Parrish has over 30 years of experience across sales, channel management and marketing in Fortune 500 companies.
-Prior to joining RedSeal, Julie held CMO roles at both Check Point and NetApp, where she oversaw all aspects of marketing, including product, field, brand, digital, events, public and analyst relations.
-Her track record includes leadership positions at Symantec, Veritas, Nokia Internet (now Check Point), 3Com and Hewlett-Packard.
+Julie Parrish has more than 30 years of experience across sales, channel management and marketing in Fortune 500 companies.
+Prior to joining RedSeal, Julie held CMO roles at both Check Point Software and NetApp, where she oversaw all aspects of marketing, including product, field, brand, digital, events, and both public and analyst relations.
+Her track record includes leadership positions at Symantec, Veritas, Nokia Internet (now Check Point Software), 3Com and Hewlett-Packard.

 Julie has a degree in decision and information sciences from Santa Clara University.